wbcmedia/wbcmedia.github.io/draft.md

 # 25 - Seance

 - Diane has now embellished her outfit, gypsy headscarf etc.
-- She sits in the centre.
+- She stands in the centre.
 - Freddie, Mrs Buttermuffin and Mrs Tripps are seated either side, holding hands

 **_Diane_** : I'm connected to the spirit world, but the signal is not good, the message is unclear, I'm getting the name Barry, is there a Barry here?
 No?
 Harry maybe?
 Larry?
 Carry?